 Our survival depends on locating water, food, and finding a safe place to camp for the night.
 Tracking is an important survival tool that help us to meet our core needs.

 Tracking in the simplest of terms is acknowledging and following a disturbance.
 What Trackers call Sign.
-A Tracker is able to glean specific information from a track, sign, or disturbance made by animal or man.
+A Tracker can glean specific information from a track, sign, or disturbance made by animal or man.

 Sign is found on the landscape.
 For instance, a raccoon leaves or registers its prints in the soft sand along the shore of a lake.
 What is the Raccoon up to?
 A freshly browsed shrub with shiny clipped stems may tell us how recently a deer has fed.